s3016541/Master-of-Puppets/README.md

 7. Ensure /usr/local/bin is in everyone's path on the system.

-8. For all the services you installed in part 3, ensure each service subscribes to the file (eg: service restarts if files change).
+8. For all the services you installed in part 3, ensure each service subscribes to the file (eg: service restarts if files change)..